The Shot in a Lime

 Shots!
 Shots!
 Shots!

-These shots are pretty easy to make but you do need some cherry liquor which probably isn’t something you have in your liquor cabinet.
+These Cherry Lime Jello Shots are pretty easy to make but you do need some cherry liquor which probably isn’t something you have in your liquor cabinet.

 The only trick about mixing the shots is to make sure you dissolve your gelatin well before filling your cups or limes.